xdesro/strange-website/about.md

 ## colophon

-<sup>1</sup> this site is built with Eleventy and Sass, and uses no Javascript.
+<sup>1</sup> this site is built with Eleventy and Sass, and uses ~~no JavaScript~~ a very small amount of JavaScript for the House of Leaves post.

 <sup>2</sup> if you like this style of website, check out jordan’s [css framework for making more websites like this](https://jdan.github.io/98.css/). i didn’t use it here, but gosh i sure wish i had discovered it a little earlier in the process lol.